uab-cgds-worthey/rosalution/backend/README.md

 The backend service uses `pytest` as a testing framework for the Python code.
 The tests are broken out into unit, integration, and system tests.

+Notes:

+- In order for Rosalution to work, it requires a ROSALUTION_KEY environment variable to be set.
+Since the tests are not actually running Rosalution, this needs to be manually done each time when running pytest.

-Note: The `-s` flag for the pytest routes the standard out to the console.
+- The `-s` flag for the pytest routes the standard out to the console.
 It allows the `print()` statement to log output of variables for development purposes.

 From the root `./` directory of the project: